Shasankgunturu/longRangeObjectDetection/README.md

   3. For real-time performance, consider **tinyYOLO** or **SSD** models.

 - **SSD300**: This model offers an excellent balance between speed and accuracy and could be a good alternative to the current models.

-## Conclusion
-While our hackathon time limited further improvements, this project demonstrated the potential for using existing datasets and refined models for long-range object detection tasks.
----